phrutis/BrainWords/README.md

 **I connected for the first time.
 The program froze, 25 minutes have passed???**
 <br> README.md
-I wrote: loaded addresses: 23353984 and it froze!
+I wrote: loaded addresses: 23354080 and it froze!<br>
 NO SPEED!
 <br><br>
 Close the window.
 Open and run the client again:<br>
 ./bb -u YouNickName<br>